MultiSafepay/docs/content/faq/refunds/outgoing-payments-delays.md

 Outgoing payments such as refunds and withdrawals may be delayed depending on the bank the payment has been issued through.

-As soon as outgoing payments are passed on to a bank, the status of an order will change from _Reserved_ to _Completed_ around midnight.
+When outgoing payments are passed on to a bank, the status of an order changes from _Reserved_ to _Completed_ around midnight.
 It is then the responsibility of the bank to process the outgoing payment.

 Although, if the status is marked as _Reserved_, you can still cancel the outgoing payment.
 Furthemore, outgoing payments are not processed if your balance is insufficient.